 According to the US Academy of Environmental Engineers (AAEE), Environmental Engineers “work in any aspect of environmental protection.
 Major areas include air pollution control, industrial hygiene, radiation protection, hazardous waste management, toxic materials control, water supply, wastewater management, storm water management, solid waste disposal, public health, energy, and land management.”
 For more information, visit the Occupational Outlook Handbook, Sloan Cornerstone Career Center, and Earth and Environmental Engineering Department Website.
-See what Columbia students have gone on to do with their degree with CCE’s What Can You Do With A Degree in Earth & Environmental Engineering tipsheet.

 Environmental Engineers work in a variety of settings including: